 Collision Groups

 Collision groups let you assign BaseParts to dedicated groups and specify whether or not they collide with those in other groups.
-Objects within non-colliding groups pass through or ignore each other completely.
+Parts within non‑colliding groups pass through each other completely, even if both parts have their CanCollide property set to true.

 You can easily set up collision groups through Studio's Collision Groups Editor, accessible by clicking the Collision Groups button in the Model tab.

-The editor opens with one Default collision group.
+The editor includes one Default collision group which cannot be renamed or deleted.
 All BaseParts automatically belong to this default group unless assigned to another group, meaning that they will collide with all other objects in the Default group.

 To create a new collision group:

-Enter a new group name like Cubes and press Enter.
-The new group appears in both the left column and upper row of Table View, or in both columns of List View.
+1. Click the Add Group button along the top of the editor panel, enter a new group name, and press Enter.
+The new group appears in both columns of list view, or in both the left column and upper row of table view.

 Under default configuration, objects in all groups collide with each other.
 To prevent objects in one group from colliding with objects in another group, uncheck the box in the respective row/column.